chrishah/post-assembly-intro/README.md

 ***Optional***
 > IGV allows to also load GFF files, containing information on genome annotation.
 If you want to try that you can download the file `data/outputs/cegma/output.cegma.gff` and add it as another track in IGV.
+If you do you'll see that CEGMA predicted a gene on the contig `NODE_19055_length_5183_cov_61.240306`.

 Enjoy!